rhoshan-d/django-blog/README.md

 ## Credits

-- [Code Institute](https://codeinstitute.net/)Project structure and some core functionality inspired by Code Institute's "I Think Therefore I Blog" walkthrough project, with customizations and additional features added to create a vehicle-focused platform.
+- [Code Institute](https://codeinstitute.net/) Project structure and some core functionality inspired by Code Institute's "I Think Therefore I Blog" walkthrough project, with customizations and additional features added to create a vehicle-focused platform.

 - [startbootstrap.com](https://startbootstrap.com/) for some initial templates.